 Historically, consumer lending markets have been highly regulated, subject to state-imposed usury and small loan laws that limit loan interest rates and principal amounts, among other terms and conditions.
-For high credit-risk individuals, whose equilibrium interest rates are quite high, interest rate caps are often binding.
+Among high credit-risk individuals, of whom lenders require high interest rates, interest rate caps can bind and lead to credit rationing.
 An important question to consider in this context is whether improving access to credit, for example by raising or removing interest rate caps, alleviates economic hardship among borrowers.
 Economic theory does not offer an unambiguous answer to this question.
 Improved access to credit can ease financial distress by allowing individuals to better smooth income or consumption shocks.
-It can also exacerbate hardship among individuals who, due to misinformation or self-control problems, borrow to increase current consumption and then face reduced financial flexibility due to a large, ongoing debt service burden (Laibson 1997; Bond, Musto and Yilmaz 2005).
+Loan access can also exacerbate hardship among individuals who, due to misinformation or self-control problems, borrow to increase current consumption and then face reduced financial flexibility due to a large, ongoing debt service burden (Ausubel 1991; Laibson 1997; Bond, Musto and Yilmaz 2008).

 In this paper, I make use of the emergence and development of the payday lending industry, which provides short-term consumer loans at high interest rates, to study this issue empirically.
+By focusing on payday loans, which likely constitute the marginal source of loans for high risk borrowers,1 I aim to identify the impact of credit access on the margin for the group that is most likely to be constrained when credit is rationed.

-Specifically, I exploit geographic and temporal variation in the availability of payday loans in order to estimate the effects of loan access on the following aspects of economic hardship: delay of needed health care due to lack of money; difficulty paying mortgage, rent and utilities bills; household food insecurity; going without telephone service; and moving out of one's home due to financial difficulties.
-These measures constitute a fairly broad selection of outcomes on which we might observe the effects of borrowing on financial distress.
-Importantly, it is also plausible that a fairly small, short term loan can directly influence the likelihood of these events.
+In the empirical design, I exploit geographic and temporal variation in the availability of payday loans in order to estimate the effects of loan access on the following aspects of economic hardship: delay of needed health care due to lack of money; difficulty paying mortgage, rent and utilities bills; household food insecurity; going without telephone service; and moving out of one's home due to financial difficulties.
+These measures constitute a fairly broad selection of outcomes on which we